 In the northern half of the state, you have different species of rattlesnake entirely.
 The most common is the Western rattlesnake subspecies, the Northern Pacific rattlesnake.
 These snakes live all along the coast, as well as inland.
 However, they avoid the arid Mojave Desert in the south.

-Here’ some further information on the venomous snakes found in California.
+Here’ some further info on the venomous snakes found in California.

 There are only three rattlesnake species in Colorado.
 The first is the Western rattlesnake, Crotalus oreganus, which lives in the western quarter of the state.
 You can find them around Grand Junction, east into the Grand Mesa National Forest, and north towards Dinosaur National Monument.